DraconianBeryl/chordline/bible/03_Emotional_Model/02_affective_elements.md

 * Some (all?) of the methods/metrics on the above are available as dedicated objects (e.g. Tension) that can themselves be used in compositions.
 *

+Observer/Notification Patterns:

+* All Affects can be observed to be notified about changes.
+* The first call into the system will set the base change ID, all propagations will add qualifiers to it
+* Propagation path is part of the event
+* Observation of a composite will cause it to observe its components
+* Start value, final value, and delta will be explicit data in the event
+* Timestamps, both wall-clock and simulation, will be in the event
+* Multiple granularity levels, not all will apply to all objects:
+	* Global
+	* Affect Owner
+	* Affect Target (implies target knows who is feeling about them, which wasn't previously an explicit expectation)
+	* Individual Affect
+### Possible Gatekeeping Patterns

+* Security gating PLAY / Joy
+* Shame/Fear/Stress Suppressing Expression of Anger or LUST
+* CARE Inhibiting or Overriding Disgust or Anger
+* Empathy Biasing Expressive Output
+* Fatigue / Pain Blocking PLAY / SEEKING
+* Model-Based Mismatch Filtering - High Surprise or Low Anticipation may prevent the internal model from accepting or escalating other emotions.
+* Social Modulation Gate
+* Threshold Activation Gate
+* Inhibition by Competition - One emotion is not allowed to increase if another mutually exclusive state is active
+### Deferred to Plugins

+* Sustained Pressure - Plugin applies recurring deltas while source is high (plus reasonable variations)
+* Threshold Triggers - Porcelain objects using the observer hooks core feature (triggers an arbitrary event, watch out for flapping)
+* Periodic Stabilized Coupling - Mutual reduction in conflicting emotions.
+Core method with automatic periodic invocation via plugin
+* Delayed Onset Influence - Plugin tracks duration above/below threshold (and then triggers an arbitrary event)
+* Decay-Weighted Echo Influence - Requires tracking past peaks or smoothing history (a spike in A triggers a delta in B that then decays over time)
+* Bidirectional Influence - can be constructed using others, especially threshold triggers, sustained pressure, etc. using a chain of events
+* Resource-Based Suppression
+	* Dynamic Ceiling - The maximum allowed value of affect B is reduced based on A
+	* Delta Inhibition - Inputs that would normally raise B have their magnitude reduced based on A
+	* Absolute Lockout - With A above a certain threshold, B cannot be increased at all
+* Separate Mood from Baseline, with automatic adjustment between them
+	* Note that composites don't decay (towards baseline); they reflect the changes caused by the decay of their bases.
+* Affect Decay - A scalar affective element naturally diminishes in value over time if not reinforced
+	* "His anger faded over the next few hours."
+	* Common in short-lived emotions like Fear, Surprise, Embarrassment
+* Affect Inertia / Persistence - An element maintains its value unless actively countered - resistance to decay
+	* "She doesn't let go of things easily."
+	* Strong in Sorrow, CARE, Stress, chronic Pain
+	* May be scalar: decay coefficient less than 1.0
+* Decay Acceleration / Compression - Decay rate increases over time or under specific conditions.
+	* "Once she started to calm down, it passed quickly."
+	* Fear, Surprise, Panic -> fast dropoff after peak
+* Oscillation / Rhythmic Regulation - Affect naturally cycles, either due to internal rhythm or contextual reset.
+	* "He always has ups and downs."
+	* Mood swings, fatigue/recover loops, some CARE/LUST expressions
+* Rebound Effects - A rapid or extreme drop in one affect causes a compensatory rise in another.
+	* "After the fear subsided, she became euphoric." ("WE SURVIVED!")
+	* Often modeled in mood disorders; can create dramatic whiplash moments
+* Affective Incompatibility (Simultaneity Exclusion) - Some Affective Elements are conceptually or biologically unlikely to co-occur at high intensity.
+* Valence Opposition - Elements at opposite ends of the circumplex naturally attenuate one another.
+* Homeostatic Reprioritization - Strong signals from one homeostatic axis suppress others to conserve attention or energy
+* Resource Competition - Two Affective Elements compete for the same attentional or expressive bandwidth
+* Decay-Inhibiting Conflict - One affect's presence slows or halts the natural decay of another
+*
 ### Valence/Activation Values
 Each base emotion may be associated with either